 The Archaeological Area of Roman Massaciuccoli + Vecchiano Beach

-In the heart of Versilia, around Massarosa, there's an archaeological site overlooking Massaciuccoli Lake.
-This area includes the remains of two leading staples of the Imperial Roman era – a luxurious villa and thermal baths – and a series of findings that suggest the presence of a small settlement and its burial area.
-The archaeological area of Roman Massaciuccoli is included in the Natural Park of Migliarino-San Rossore, the largest wetland in Tuscany.
-Twenty kilometres further west there is Marina di Vecchiano with sand dunes and pinewoods.
-The beach of Marina di Vecchiano is four kilometres long and is mainly free and partially equipped.
-The water is not as clear as it is on Giannutri island or along the Baratti bay, but the beach is wide and usually not crowded.
-These elements make you feel like you’re in a deserted place, wild, though the beach is quite easily accessible.
-Wildness: 4/5 Water: 2/5 Facilities: 3/5 Archaeological appeal: 4/5 Ease of getting there: 5/5 Accessibility: 4/5* (*through the seaside establishment)
+In the heart of Versilia, around Massarosa, you’ll find an archaeological site overlooking Massaciuccoli Lake.
+This area includes the remains of two leading staples of the Imperial Roman era, a luxurious villa and thermal baths, plus a series of finds that suggest the presence of a smaller settlement and its burial area.
+The archaeological area of Roman Massaciuccoli is part of the Migliarino, San Rossore and Massaciuccoli National Park, Tuscany’s largest wetland.
+Twenty kilometers west you’ll find Marina di Vecchiano vaunting splendid sand dunes and pinewoods.
+The beach of Marina di Vecchiano is four kilometers long, boasting both free and equipped areas.
+Though the water doesn’t sparkle like the crystal-clear waters of Giannutri Island or Baratti Bay, the beach is wide and less crowded than other areas.
+Here, you’ll feel the vibe of a romantic, deserted island – wild and unknown, though easily accessible nonetheless.